 [admin@MikroTik] > pi 10.1 c 3 si 100

 [admin@MikroTik] > ping 10.0.0.1 count 3 size 100

-It is possible to complete not only beginning, but also any distinctive sub-string of a name: if there is no exact match, console starts looking for words that have string being completed as first letters of a multiple word name, or that simply contain letters of this string in the same order.
-If single such word is found, it is completed at cursor position.
+It is possible to complete not only the beginning, but also any distinctive sub-string of a name: if there is no exact match, the console starts looking for words that have string being completed as first letters of a multiple word name, or that simply contain letters of this string in the same order.
+If a single such word is found, it is completed at the cursor position.
 For example:

 [admin@MikroTik] > interface x[TAB]_ [admin@MikroTik] > interface export _ [admin@MikroTik] > interface mt[TAB]_ [admin@MikroTik] > interface monitor-traffic _

 Console search allows performing keyword search through the list of RouterOS menus and the history.
 The search prompt is accessible with the [Ctrl+r] shortcut.

 Internal Chat System

 RouterOS console has a built-in internal chat system.
 This allows remotely located admins to talk to each other directly in RouterOS CLI.
 To start the conversation prefix the intended message with the # symbol, anyone who is logged in at the time of sending the message will see it.